The Heritage Museum

 Would you like to organise a tour for your group?

-As part of our National Lottery Funded Heritage project, we are able to offer a FREE tour of the museum and artefacts by a member of the Heritage Team, which can also include a visit to some of our heritage areas around the site.
+We are able to offer group tours of the museum and artefacts by a member of the Heritage Team, which can also include a visit to some of our heritage areas around the site.

 The Heritage Museum is also included in every history school visit booked though our educational program here at Stanwick Lakes.